SweetyAunchan/CarMarket/README.md

 # CarMarket
-Car Market API for CRUD and listing
+This is API for CRUD and listing by flask API with MongoDB

+# Installation

+## Conda
+We recommend installing in a fresh Conda environment.